"Take a gamble, you might win, but the house normally wins"

 Freedom Campers is a rental company offering 2-4 berth campervans and motorhomes on a budget.
-They are a child company of Tui Brands.
-Tui Brands also has holdings with Backpacker Sleepervans, Budget Campers, and Tui Campers.
+They are a child company of Tui Brands that offer mid-range campervans and motorhomes.

-With depots in Auckland and Christchurch, Freedom has been in business since 1983 under Tui Brands.
-If you are concerned about where your money goes when you choose Freedom Campers, your money will be going to a 2nd tier company of Tui, which is a family owned business still retained by the original owners.
+With depots in Auckland and Christchurch, Freedom has been in business since 1983 under Tui Brands who also has holdings with Tui Sleepervans, Budget Campers, and Tui Campers.
+If you are concerned about where your money goes when you choose Freedom Campers, your money will be going to a 2nd tier company of Tui, which is a family-owned business still retained by the original owners.
 Yes, your money will be going to a huge company, but they are still New Zealand based and put their money right back into their community.
 Since most parts of NZ allow freedom camping, best that you know the rules before hitting the road.
 Check out this freedom camping tool for convenience.

 This company should likely be avoided unless your budget is super tight.
 Just go in with very low expectations and the desire to travel super cheaply, expecting that the equipment is not up to par.
 It is not recommended if your holiday is an extended one.
 You will get good service from the company, however, and for some, the service is more important than the equipment.
 For the most part, go for the upgraded models to avoid potential problems with your trip.
 They seem to be better choices overall.

 Just Got Questions?
 Want a Quote direct from the company?Fill in this form to contact the Agency direct.

 Write Your Own ReviewTell the world about your experience renting from this company

 Quick review of our experience with freedom/tui/budget campers in Auckland, it's worth thinking about it before booking.